How to Make Multiple Shopify Stores and Maximize Sales

-With Katana’s stock sync you can centralize your Shopify multiple stores when managing inventory and your business.
+With Katana MRP stock and inventory sync you can centralize your multiple Shopify stores when managing inventory and your business.

 Especially if you're selling the same inventory under different stores.
 For example, someone with consignment inventory will store products with another business and sell directly to customers.

-In this blog, we’re going to look at how manufacturers can get more control of their Shopify multi-stores and look into Katana’s new Shopify stock synchronization feature, which is very important for getting the most accurate information on your inventory levels.
+In this blog, we’re going to look at how manufacturers can get more control of their multiple Shopify stores and look into the Katana MRP Shopify inventory synchronization feature, which is very important for getting the most accurate information on your inventory levels.

 Inside you'll learn everything manufacturers need to know about Shopify manufacturing, how to grow your business, the apps you'll need, and how to bring it all together with Smart MRP Software.